AlienWolfX/ZLT-S12-PRO/README.md

 # ZLT-S12-PRO

-A repository for password cracking of TOZED S12 PRO (Philippines) working with latest versions (Doesn't require flashing)
+A repository of Information regarding TOZED S12 PRO (Philippines)

 > [!NOTE]
 > I haven't tested my findings yet with devices outside Philippines but in theory it should work.